tzmt/zp-woocommerce/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Fix - Form was not allowing time offset of 0, for example, London timezone.

 = 1.2.1 =

 * New - Added suggested text to the WordPress Privacy Policy Guide.
 * Tweak - Removed the enable_free_preview option since it is unecessary.